 The Charlotte Harbor National Estuary Program (CHNEP) began when former Florida Governor Chiles submitted a nomination to U.S. Environmental Protection Agency to designate the greater Charlotte Harbor estuarine system as an estuary of national significance.
 On July 6, 1995, seven nominations were accepted, including the CHNEP.
 Now, the CHNEP is one of 28 NEPs nation-wide; one of four in Florida (along with Tampa Bay, Sarasota Bay, and Indian River Lagoon).

 This 20-year Comprehensive Conservation and Management Plan (CCMP) identifies the region's priority environmental issues and the actions needed to solve them.
 The 2013 update identifies research needed to address management questions, restoration activities, legislative changes, and public outreach needs.
-It expresses a vision, quantifiable objectives and priority actions with strategies.You may need Adobe Reader to view files on this page.
+It expresses a vision, quantifiable objectives and priority actions with strategies.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.